DivDash/AngularBoilerplate/Docs/LINUX.md

 Also set "name" key with registered app name in snap/snapcraft.yaml
 ![](images/../../images/snapcraft.png)

-Run npm run electron:package to build .snap file of your Electron App
+Run npm run package-linux to build .snap file of your Electron App

 ```sh
 npm run package-linux
 ```

-A "release" folder will be created in the root directory of your project with .snap file of your electron app.
+A "release-builds" folder will be created in the root directory of your project having linux folder with .snap file of your electron app.

 Return to the terminal and the location of your .snap file ("release" folder).
 You now need to authenticate the snapcraft command using your Snapcraft developer account credentials.
 This can be accomplished with the following: